• Home

 Interior Plastics

-The rear bucket seats were noticeably marred by unsightly stains.
-Adding to the damage, the backrest fabric displayed significant tearing at the top, a clear result of prolonged exposure to harsh sunlight.
-To restore a cohesive and presentable interior, replacing the interior seat covers would be necessary.
+The rear bucket seats were heavily marked by unsightly stains, and the backrest fabric showed significant tearing at the top, a clear result of prolonged exposure to harsh sunlight.
+To restore a cohesive and presentable interior, replacing the seat covers would be necessary.

 Interior Plastics